capeprivacy/functions/README.md

 ```

 ### np-stats
-A simple example with numpy dependencies and using `serdio.lift_io` to handle automatic serialization/deserialization of Cape function input/outputs.
+A simple example with numpy dependencies and using [pycape](https://github.com/capeprivacy/pycape) and [serdio.lift_io](https://github.com/capeprivacy/pycape/tree/main/serdio) to handle automatic serialization/deserialization of Cape function input/outputs.
 All commands are run from the repo root directory.

 Note the `numpy_serde.py` helper, which defines a custom encoder/decoder bundle that allows `serdio` to handle numpy arrays.